Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: Hierarchical Bayesian Model of Multi-Gaussian Galaxy

 where

 is a normalized version of our density function, and the index $i$ tracks each of the $N$ RRL stars we use as data.

 To perform the transformation to and from Galactocentric positions, we assume a right-handed coordinate system with the Sun's position at \citep[$-8.25$~kpc, 0, 20.8~pc;][]{Gravity2021,Leung2023}.
 The measured sky positions ($l,b$) of are significantly more precise than the distances ($d$) so the integral over 3D position simply becomes a 1D integral over the distance.
-For computational efficiency, this integral is calculated via a Riemann sum from $x_{min}$ to $x_{max}$, which are defined as follows:
+For computational efficiency, this integral is calculated via a Riemann sum from $d_{min}$ to $d_{max}$, which are defined as follows:

 where $\sigma_d$ is the uncertainty on the distance.
 The choice of 3$\sigma_d$ in the integration bounds is arbitrary, but sufficient given the Gaussian distance uncertainties, as this captures 99.7\% of the probability density.
+To prevent negative distance values in the case of $3\sigma_d>d$, a minimum distance of $10^{-3}$ kpc is chosen as an adequately small bound given that it is two orders of magnitude less than the smallest distance in our sample (0.28 kpc).

 The $P(\vec{x}_i|\vec{\theta})$ term in Equation \ref{eqn:1} is our density model of the Galaxy.
-In this work, we use a Gaussian Mixture Model (GMM) to describe the Galactic stellar density because it is a normalized probability density distribution unlike many of the power law models typically used to describe stellar halos \citep[e.g.,][]{Deason2011,Iorio2018,Han2022}.
+In this work, we use a GMM to describe the Galactic stellar density because it is a normalized probability density distribution unlike many of the power law models typically used to describe stellar halos \citep[e.g.,][]{Deason2011,Iorio2018,Han2022}.
 Furthermore, GMMs can accurately approximate many power law functions with only a few components \citep{Cappellari2002,Hogg2013,Miller2021}.
+While the choice of GMM is not physically-motivated, it offers numerous mathematical advantages \citep{Bendinelli1991,Bovy2011}, including an analytical solution to the Jean's equations \citep{Cappellari2008}, and better fits to real data where simple parametric models fail to recover the full complexity of galactic structure \citep{Emsellem1994}.